Basic Certificate in Women's Studies

 - Office of Graduate Admissions Requirements

-Once you have been assigned a Red ID number, next, apply via Interfolio by April 1 (extended from the original March 1 deadline).
+Once you have been assigned a Red ID number, next, apply via Interfolio by April 1.

 This application will ask for general information as well as a Statement of Purpose and your unofficial transcripts.